Chicago Closing Cost Calculator: Estimate What You May Net

 For more information on commission structures, see our guide to real estate commission rates in Chicago or learn about our flat-fee listing service.

-Calculate Your Net Proceeds
+Calculate Your Estimated Net Proceeds

 Enter your details to see a complete closing costs breakdown